U.S. News Rankings

 |Religious affiliation||Church of the Nazarene|

 When applying to Point Loma Nazarene University, it's important to note the application deadline is April 1, and the early action deadline is November 15.
 Scores for either the ACT or SAT test are due March 1.
 The application fee at Point Loma Nazarene University is $50.
-It is selective, with an acceptance rate of 52.4 percent and an early acceptance rate of 49.9 percent.
+It is selective, with an acceptance rate of 55.9 percent.

 For more information about the tests, essays, interviews, and admissions process, visit the Applying to College knowledge center.